koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_2_img_12.md

+# The image 12 in slide 2 of lecture 5 contains:
 The image is a business card with the following details:

 1. At the top right, there are large turquoise-blue letters "TUHH."
 Below this, in smaller font, it reads "Technische Universität Hamburg-Harburg."